10 excellent business travel management tools for 2024

 To put it in a nutshell, if you care about safe, secure travel spending, Spendesk is a great option.

 If you’re not ready for a dedicated business expense management tool, Spendee is a nice workaround.
-It’s a free app that tracks what you spend in real time and lets you attach receipts.
+It’s an app that tracks what you spend in real time and lets you attach receipts.

 While it’s not actually built for business users, your traveling team members can easily use this great little app to track their spending as they go.
 It will help ensure that they record every payment - big or small.